Pushing Ice: Plot summary

 Pushing Ice begins in the distant future, where the elected rulers of the "Congress of the Lindblad Ring" gather to decide on a suitable ceremony to honour a woman they consider responsible for the technological advancement and territorial expansion of the future human race, Bella Lind.
 To explain her role, the chronology is then pushed back to the early days of humanity's crewed exploration of the Solar System, where it is explained that Lind is the captain of the Rockhopper, a spacecraft used for mining cometary ice.
 While on a routine mission, Lind is informed that Saturn's moon Janus has deviated from its normal orbit, and is accelerating out of the Solar System.
-The Rockhopper, deemed the only ship capable of catching up to Janus, is asked to undertake the task of pursuing the moon, sending back as much information as possible before being forced to turn back by the limitations of fuel and supplies.
+The Rockhopper, deemed the only ship capable of catching up to Janus, is asked to pursue the moon, sending back as much information as possible before being forced to turn back by the limitations of fuel and supplies.
 However, on their approach to the moon, revealed to be a camouflaged alien spacecraft, Lind and her crew are caught in the field of the ship's inertialess drive, causing them to travel farther and faster than expected, and beyond their capacity to return to Earth.
 Realising their predicament, the crew decide to land on the moon and attempt to survive the flight out of the Solar System, wherever it may take them.
 Eventually it becomes apparent that the ship is heading towards Spica, a close binary pair in the constellation of Virgo.

 At one point before the landing, Bella's closest friend and subordinate, Svetlana Barseghian, pushes for Bella to turn the ship around while there is still a chance to return to Earth.
 Bella decides that turning back is too dangerous, angering Svetlana, who then leads a mutiny and, after the ship lands, exiles Bella to a structure set apart from the main colony.
 The novel traces the life of the colony for many years as they try to eke out an existence on Janus and determine why it is moving through space.
 They work out a way of deriving power from some alien technology they find, and slowly start to improve their living conditions.